naidu199/naidu199/README.md

 <a href="https://auth.geeksforgeeks.org/user/narasimhankbj3" target="_blank">
   <img src="https://img.shields.io/badge/geeksforgeeks-%2300C853.svg?&style=for-the-badge&logo=geeksforgeeks&logoColor=white" alt="geeksforgeeks" style="margin-bottom: 5px;" />
 </a>

 <br/>
 <h4>Glad to see you here!</h4>

 👋 Hi, I'm Korrapati Thirumala Narasimha Naidu from Bhimavaram, AP.
-With a B.Tech in Computer Science (Honors in AI & ML) from Vishnu Institute of Technology, I'm passionate about technology and its potential to improve lives.
+Currently pursuing B.Tech in Computer Science (Honors in AI & ML) at Vishnu Institute of Technology with a CGPA of 9.4, I'm passionate about technology and its potential to improve lives.

 ## 🚀 Projects:

-- **AI-Driven Supply Chain Management App (In Progress):** Aimed at reducing wastage with AI algorithms and smart contracts.
+- **Supply Chain Application:** Cross-platform app using AI algorithms and smart contracts to minimize supply chain wastage.
+- **Beach Suitability App:** Application providing real-time beach safety information with weather updates and hazard alerts.
+- **Crop Yield Prediction App:** ML-powered app for predicting crop yields and providing agricultural suggestions.
-- **HelperHive (In Progress):** Connects you with trusted service professionals for all your home maintenance needs, making life easier.
+- **Service Finder Platform:** Platform connecting users with service professionals for various needs.
-- **Instagram Clone:** Developed using Flutter and Firebase, featuring user authentication, photo sharing updates, and social interactions.
-- **One-to-One Chat Application:** Created with Flutter and Firebase for real-time messaging, featuring rich media support.
+- **Instagram Clone:** Cross-platform social media app with core Instagram features.
-- **E-Learning Application:** Built with HTML, CSS, and JavaScript to improve rural literacy in India.
+- **E-Learning Application:** Web app designed to enhance rural literacy through remote learning.

 ## 📜 Publications & Certifications:

+- Published research on enhancing supply chain efficiency in Sustainability Journal
-- Published a research paper on e-learning solutions for geographical disparities in education.
+- Published paper on addressing geographical disparities in education at EAI IC4S 2024
-- Certifications from Google, IBM, AWS, RINEX, and more in Android development, Flutter, Deep Learning, and Python.
+- Certifications from Deep Learning (NPTEL), Google, IBM, AWS, RINEX, and more

 🎯 Driven by a dedication to continuous learning and a love for problem-solving, I thrive on cross-functional team collaborations to drive project success.
 Let's connect or check out my projects to see how we can work together!

 <br/>

 ## About

-- 🔭 I’m currently working on [brillschain](https://github.com/brillschain)
+- 🔭 I'm currently working on [brillschain](https://github.com/brillschain)

-- 👀 I’m interested in learning new technologies
+- 👀 I'm interested in learning new technologies

-- 💞️ I’m looking to collaborate on Research and Development
+- 💞️ I'm looking to collaborate on Research and Development

 - ❓ Ask me about anything related to flutter, machine learning and related technologies

 - 👨‍💻 All of my projects are available at [https://github.com/naidu199](https://github.com/naidu199)

 - 📫 How to reach me <br>
       **LinkedIn:** **https://www.linkedin.com/in/narasimhanaidukorrapati/** <br>
-      **Email:** **narasimhanaidu1909@gmail.com**
+      **Email:** **narasimhanaidu.korrapati@gmail.com**

 <br/>